 A cosmologist studies the characteristics and development of the universe as a whole.

-A medical and health physicist studies the practical applications of physics in hospitals and develops and monitors safety limits in workplaces.
-Medical and health physicists also develop and operate medical radiation therapy equipment.
+A medical physicist studies the practical applications of physics in hospitals, and develops and monitors radiation safety limits in workplaces.
+Medical physicists also develop and operate medical radiation therapy equipment.

 A nanotechnologist designs and manipulates structures at the atomic and subatomic level to create materials and devices of increased durability and efficiency.
 Nanotechnologists use a combination of techniques from across the sciences, including physics, chemistry, biosciences, material science and engineering.